mironsuarez/mironsuarez.github.io/essays/code-standards-reflection.md

 ## My Thoughts

 My experience with ESLint so far has been ovarall okay...
 It is getting some getting used too, althouigh I havent worked with it too much.
+In my short time with ESLint it has caused me many problems, most of which are probably my own doing.
+For some reason it was giving me errors and not letting me fix them with things like useing double qoutes vs single qoutes, autmoatically reverting back to double qoutes ehrn i tried to save.
+I did get that fixed but I had other issues of the same nature that i had to try and work around/fix.
+Longterm as i get more comfterbal and contempt with this tool i see it being less anoying and actuly heelpful, im looking foward to then.